The Military in Spain: Modernizing Forces for the Future

 Influence on National Identity

-These ideals extend beyond the armed forces, influencing civilian life and social expectations.
+These concepts extend beyond the armed forces, impacting societal norms and public expectations.

-Their involvement in NATO and UN missions showcases Spain’s commitment to global security and cooperation.
+Moreover, the armed forces bolster Spain’s international image, with their participation in NATO and UN missions reflecting Spain’s dedication to global security and collaboration.

 Gender and Minorities in the Forces